 Note that similar to a Roth IRA, contributions to a 529 plan are not deductible from federal income taxes.

 Some families use 529 plans as an estate planning vehicle since contributions are considered completed gifts to the beneficiary.
-Up to $17,000 per donor, per beneficiary, qualifies for the annual gift tax exclusion in 2023.
-The exclusion increased to $18,000 for contributions in the 2024 tax year.
+In 2025 and 2026, up to $19,000 per donor, per beneficiary qualifies for the annual gift tax exclusion.
+The exclusion increased from $18,000 for contributions in the 2024 tax year.

 State Tax Benefits